 When frustrated by families dragging their feet to start their college search, my good friend likes to say, “Get started early.
 You’ll thank yourself later.”

 Despite the wisdom of this declaration, he makes it tongue in cheek.
-As a parent himself, he understands the challenges of having multiple kids attending different schools, playing different sports, and dragging their feet to plan anything more than 2 days in advance.
+As a parent, he understands the challenges of having multiple kids attending different schools, playing different sports, and dragging their feet to plan anything more than 2 days in advance.

-You can likely relate to those challenges too, so I’m using this blog to make plain the big advantages of starting your college search early.
+I bet you can relate to those challenges, too.
+So this blog is meant to make plain the big advantages of starting your college search early.

 - Teens aren’t always easy to engage in conversations.
 (I know, I have one at home.)
 Give yourself more time to find moments when they are open to communicating.